franzbu/EnhancedSpaces.spoon/README.md

 })
 ```

-If you would just like to go ahead without delay, as an alternative to manually editing `init.lua`, the following terminal command will do that for you; here the default options are used, which means that mSpaces `1`, `2`, and `3`are created, with `2` as default mSpace:
+If you would just like to go ahead without delay, as an alternative to manually editing `init.lua`, the following terminal command will do that for you; here the default options are used, which means that the mSpaces `1`, `2`, and `3`are created, with `2` as default mSpace:

 ```bash
 echo -e "local EnhancedSpaces = hs.loadSpoon('EnhancedSpaces')\nEnhancedSpaces:new({\nmSpaces = { '1', '2', '3' }, -- default: { '1', '2', '3' }\nstartmSpace = '2', -- default: 2\n})" >> ~/.hammerspoon/init.lua
 ```

 Reload Hammerspoon's configuration (menu bar icon - 'Reload Config') and you're ready to go; it is normal that the start of EnhancedSpaces takes a couple of seconds.

 All you will see for now is a new icon in your menu bar indicating your current mSpace, so let's find out what you can do with your new mSpaces.

 ## Menu
-EnhancedSpaces provides keyboard shortcuts for handling windows and mSpaces; however, sometimes it is convenient to do whatever you want to do by means of a menu -  even more so at the beginning when your muscle memory regarding the new hotkeys might not yet be at its peak.
+EnhancedSpaces provides keyboard shortcuts for handling windows and mSpaces; however, sometimes it is convenient to do whatever you want to do by means of a menu -  even more so at the beginning when your muscle memory regarding the new hotkeys might not yet be at full steam.

 EnhancedSpaces' menu can be used to switch to another mSpace with or without moving a window along, to get a window from another mSpace, and to create references of windows, i.e., the already mentioned 'sticky windows', which means that the same window can be shown on more than one mSpace - more about references of windows in the section [Same Window on More Than One mSpace](https://github.com/franzbu/EnhancedSpaces.spoon/tree/main#same-window-on-more-than-one-mspace).